Purpose of guidelines

-University Marketing and Communications and Audio-Visual Services jointly maintain the campus digital signage systems.
-The NMU Charter cable channel is solely maintained by Audio-Visual Services.
+The Northern Michigan University Marketing and Communications (UMC) department and Audio-Visual Services (AVS) jointly maintain the on-campus digital signage systems.
+The NMU Charter cable channel is solely maintained by AVS.

 The support of these systems is in place to help the University communicate messages of general interest to the public.
 In order to ensure the integrity and consistency of these electronic communication systems, the following guidelines are provided for those wishing to display content on these systems.

 Optec Screen (outdoor signage): There are three Optec screens on campus: one outside of the Devos Art Museum, one outside of the Superior Dome, and one outside of Invent@NMU.